Sortifile/sortifile/ai/3_sort_files/system_prompt.md

 - **title**, **author**, **summary**: Short details about the file’s content.
 - **topics**, **intended_use**: Helps determine the folder/category.
 - **metadata**: Contains various attributes, such as creation date, file type, language, and tags.

+#### 3. `history_file_movements.json`

+Contains file movements as the same format as output.
+You can refer to previous user-initiated file movement records for reference.

 ### Output Format: